Mike Hansen – Chairman

 Sarah Bowman – Natural Resource Specialist

-Sarah grew up in Pewaukee, WI.
-Over the years, her interest in water and soil restoration and conservation grew as she participated in countless outdoor Girl Scout programs and worked on Aquatic Invasive Species community service projects.
-Each summer she attended her local Girl Scout day camp and lead the Nature station, teaching girls of all ages about plants, water, soil, and bugs.
-Sarah received her BS in Water Resources from the University of Wisconsin Stevens Point in 2014 and went on to serve two consecutive years in Americorps.
-The first year was spent on a trail crew with the Conservation Corps of Minnesota and Iowa, where she learned many hands-on conservation skills, including chainsaw work, trail clearing, riparian planting, and wildland firefighting.
-She moved to Kalispell, Montana in 2016 to serve her second Americorps year with the Big Sky Watershed Corps Program.
-She was placed with the Flathead Conservation District where she worked with local organizations and landowners to develop the Flathead-Stillwater Watershed Restoration Plan and assisted the conservation district with running educational events.
+Sarah grew up in Pewaukee, WI and received her B.S. degree in Water Resources with minor studies in Soil Science from the University of Wisconsin Stevens Point in 2014.
+She served two consecutive years in Americorps after graduation, first as a trail crew member with the Conservation Corps of Minnesota and Iowa and secondly with the Big Sky Watershed Corps in Montana.
+She moved to Kalispell, Montana in 2016 to serve her Big Sky Watershed Corps Program term with the Flathead Conservation District where she developed the Flathead-Stillwater Watershed Restoration Plan.
 From 2017 to the end of 2019, Sarah worked with the Lower Clark Fork Watershed Group, based in Trout Creek, MT, to develop the Thompson River Watershed Restoration Plan and the Lower Clark Fork Tributaries Watershed Restoration Plan.
-Simultaneously, she earned her MS in Environmental Science with a focus on Conservation Biology through Green Mountain College, graduating in July of 2019.
+Simultaneously, she earned her M.S. degree in Environmental Science with a focus on Conservation Biology through Green Mountain College, graduating in July of 2019.
 Sarah enjoys spending her spare time in the outdoors as much as possible and is also an avid lover of music, especially going to live concerts.

 Leia Miller – Education Specialist